One-Legged Downward-Facing Dog Pose - Eka Pada Adho Mukha Svanasana

 Step 2

-Breathe in and raise your left foot off from the floor and lengthen (extend) your leg behind you.
+Inhale deeply and lift your left foot off the floor, extending your leg behind you.

 Step 3

-Note that your hands and right foot should remain on the ground.
+Ensure that your hands and right foot remain grounded on the floor.

 Step 4

-Try to maintain the balance when you lift up your left foot.
+Focus on maintaining your balance as you lift your left foot.

 Step 5